Where to Donate in Toronto: Give Your Clutter a Second Life

 Oasis Clothing Bank supports addiction recovery programs.

-Salvation Army Thrift Stores funds community services across Toronto.
+Salvation Army Thrift Stores fund community services across Toronto.

 Diabetes Canada Donation Bins: Proceeds support diabetes research and programs.